 “Take a step back and think why the old order was put in place, it’s because there wouldn’t be any wars,” she said.
 “Now we are here and we have a lot of wars.
 That’s clearly where we are now.”

-Speaking minutes later, the Saudi Foreign Minister, Prince Faisal bin Farhan, said the world described by the German Chancellor had already gone for many countries, suggesting the Europeans were the last to realise.
+Saudi Foreign Minister Prince Faisal bin Farhan said the world described by the German Chancellor had already disappeared for many countries, suggesting the Europeans were the last to realise.
 He said that within Europe “there was for a long time an attachment to symbolism rather than facts on the ground”.

-He objected to the idea that America was pushing the world over the brink, saying it was recovering the situation from a spiral into chaos.
+He objected to the idea that America was pushing the world over the brink, saying it was pulling the situation back from a spiral into chaos.

 G7 Middle East